defensibleltd/defensible_landing/landing/static/notes.md

   * Primarily Microsoft and IPAM focused
   * Lean in to ROI with quantitive/objective metrics (without doing much novel research/interviews?)
   * **Differentiated value** (e.g. vs Excel, MS IPAM, Efficient IP, Infoblox, etc)
-  * Highlight features like network discovery, reporting, and IPv6 support that other alternatives don't do/have
+  * Highlight features like network discovery, reporting, and IPv6 support that other alternatives don't have
   * But, it's still mainly an education piece on not just the ROI of IPAM, but the ROI of Micetro?
-* **Levers/Emotional touch points**:
+* **Levers / Emotional touch points**:
-  * "control" standard which works by highlighting existing lack of control(s)
+  * "control" as standard language which works by highlighting existing lack of control(s)
   * "next step" career wise, champion, aspirational, personal
   * "efficacy/efficiency" time-to-value / acceleration of tasks
 * **Benefits**: